Low-Power Wake-Up Signal Design in 3GPP 5G-Advanced Release 19: Abstract

 \section{Abstract}

-The Low-Power Wake-Up Signal (LP-WUS) and Low-Power Synchronization Signal (LP-SS), introduced in 3GPP 5G-Advanced Release 19, represent a major step forward in enabling power-efficient IoT communications.
-This paper presents a comprehensive overview of the LP-WUS and LP-SS procedures in the RRC\_IDLE and RRC\_INACTIVE states, and outlines key physical layer design choices.
-The LP-WUS is designed to be detected by a low-power energy detector (ED), allowing the main radio (MR) to remain switched off.
-This architecture enables power savings of up to 80\% compared to conventional 5G paging mechanisms.
+The Low-Power Wake-Up Signal (LP-WUS) and Low-Power Synchronization Signal (LP-SS), introduced in 3GPP 5G-Advanced Release 19, mark an important advancement toward power-efficient IoT communications.
+This paper provides a comprehensive overview of the LP-WUS procedures in the RRC\_IDLE and RRC\_INACTIVE states and summarizes the key physical-layer design aspects.
+The LP-WUS is intended to be detected by a low-power energy detector (ED), allowing the main radio (MR) to remain switched off, thereby enabling substantial power savings compared to conventional 5G paging mechanisms.
+As such, LP-WUS is considered the baseline for 6G WUS design.
+Furthermore, different receiver architectures are evaluated, highlighting the inherent trade-offs between power-saving gains and coverage performance.